-Additionally, where the district currently utilizes most of its Excess & Deficiency funds (which has been requested by the towns, but is also not a recommended practice), the district would not be able to address emergencies as they arise.
-For example, every building requires 2 boilers.
+Additionally, where the district currently utilizes most of its Excess & Deficiency funds (which has been requested by the towns but is also not a recommended practice), the district would be unable to address emergencies as they arise.
+For example, every building requires two boilers.
 If one goes down, it needs to be replaced.
-Depending on the building, boilers can range from \$150-300K and many are old.
-This is just one example but other high cost items are kitchen equipment, security needs, roofs, emergency special education staffing.
+Depending on the building, boilers can range from \$150-300K, and many are old.
+This is just one example but other high-cost items are kitchen equipment, security needs, roofs, and emergency special education staffing.

-Keep in mind that using one time funds will leave us behind next year (FY27) especially if a department budget is reduced that we know will be needed next year.
-This has already happened with some of the ESSER costs and the Keystone rental.
+Remember that using one-time funds will leave us behind next year (FY27), especially if a department budget is reduced, which we know will be needed next year.
+This has already happened with some ESSER costs and the Keystone rental.
 That funding will eventually not be coming in.
-Early FY26 revenue projections include using 100% of E&D and reducing balances in the revolving accounts could leave us in a really tough spot if large unanticipated expenditures occur.
-Some of the revolving funds are program specific and should be used to support the program for which they were received.
+Early FY26 revenue projections include using 100% of E & D and reducing balances in the revolving accounts, which could leave us in a tough spot if large unanticipated expenditures occur.
+Some revolving funds are program-specific and should be used to support the program for which they were received.
 For example, preschool revolving funds should be supporting the preschool program.

-Additionally, With lower reserves, the district bond rating might be impacted (this is probably already an issue since all 2.6m from E&D was used last year).
-There is still borrowing happening for capital projects so making sure the district has a solid financial picture and response for the Bond rating call.
+Additionally, with lower reserves, the district bond rating might be impacted (this is probably already an issue since all 2.6m from E&D was used last year).
+Borrowing is still happening for capital projects to ensure the district has a solid financial picture and response for the Bond rating call.
 Questions about using reserves and our budget management will likely come up.

-The district currently has the following revolving accounts which may have specific guidelines in terms of how these funds can be utilized:
+The district currently has the following revolving accounts, which may have specific guidelines in terms of how these funds can be utilized: